-The increase in operating expenses for U.S. Corrections & Detention reflects the following: (i) the activation and intake of inmates at Adelanto East, Riverbend and Karnes which contributed an aggregate increase to operating expenses of \$10.5 million; and (ii) increases of \$3.6 million at certain of our facilities primarily related to population increases, higher levels of required staffing and additional medical costs.
+The increase in operating expenses for U.S. Corrections & Detention reflects the following: (i) the activation and intake of inmates at Adelanto East, Riverbend and Karnes which contributed an aggregate increase to operating expenses of \$10.6 million; and (ii) increases of \$7.8 million at certain of our facilities primarily related to net population increases and increased transportation services, higher levels of required staffing and additional medical costs.
 These increases were partially offset by aggregate decreases in operating expenses of \$8.2 million due to contract terminations.
-Overall, we experienced a decrease in operating expenses as a percentage of revenue primarily due to a \$2.7 million accrual in Second Quarter 2011 due to the verdict entered against us at a GEO Oklahoma state correctional facility, as well as higher startup related costs in Second Quarter 2011 for new facilities opened.
+In addition, operating expenses decreased by \$6.4 million in Third Quarter 2012 due to net operating tax refunds received, not related to income taxes, for certain previously disputed tax claims in various jurisdictions.

-Operating expenses for GEO Care decreased by \$0.6 million during Second Quarter 2012 from Second Quarter 2011 primarily due to contract terminations.
-These decreases were partially offset by non-recurring recoveries related to accounts receivable and an insurance settlement for property damage at an acquired facility in Second Quarter 2011.
+Operating expenses for GEO Care decreased by \$1.0 million during Third Quarter 2012 from Third Quarter 2011 primarily due to contract terminations of \$1.4 million These decreases were partially offset by increases of \$0.4 million due to population increases at certain facilities.

-Operating expenses for our International Services segment during Second Quarter 2012 increased \$0.5 million over the prior year due to: (i) the impacts of foreign currency exchange rates of \$(1.1) million; and (ii) a decrease in operating expenses at our Australian subsidiary of \$(1.0) million in Second Quarter 2012 which is primarily related to non-recurring international bid costs incurred during Second Quarter 2011.
-We also experienced a net increase of \$2.6 million in operating expenses in the United Kingdom primarily due to the opening of Dungavel partially offset by the termination of our contract for the management of Campsfield House effective in May 2011.
+Operating expenses for our International Services segment during Third Quarter 2012 increased \$5.4 million over the prior year due to: (i) an increase in operating expenses at our United Kingdom subsidiary of \$3.1 million which is primarily related to non-recurring international bid costs incurred during Third Quarter 2012; (ii) an increase of \$1.6 million in operating expenses in the United Kingdom due to the opening of Dungavel; and (iii) an increase of \$3.8 million at our Australian subsidiary which was primarily due to population increases and additional services provided at those facilities.
+These increases were partially offset by a decrease of \$1.4 million as a result of foreign exchange rate fluctuations and a decrease of \$1.7 million related to non-recurring international bid costs incurred during Third Quarter 2011.